plbrault/CloudAlpha/README.md

 * [pyftpdlib 1.4.0](https://github.com/giampaolo/pyftpdlib)
 * [Dropbox Core API for Python](https://www.dropbox.com/developers/core)

-## Current Known Issues ##
-* Running multiple FTP server instances simultaneously does not work properly.

-## How to use
+## How to use ##
 * Install the required dependencies
 * Download the latest realease of the application
-* Supply cloudalpha/cloudalpha/services/dropbox/settings.json with a valid Dropbox App key and App secret
+* Get a Dropbox App key and App secret from [Dropbox App Console](https://www.dropbox.com/developers/apps)
-* Edit cloudalpha/config.xml accordingly with the desired configuration
+* Edit CloudAlpha/config.xml accordingly with the desired configuration and supply it with your App key and App secret
-* Run cloudalpha/cloudalpha.py
+* Run CloudAlpha/cloudalpha.py